-(22) Zeuthen we may thank for an insight that is fundamental for the understanding of the whole of Greek mathematics, namely that in particular Book II and VI of Euclid's Elements express geometrically problems that are properly algebraic.
+Zeuthen we may thank for an insight that is fundamental for the understanding of the whole of Greek mathematics, namely that in particular Book II and VI of Euclid's Elements express geometrically problems that are properly algebraic.
 In particular he has pointed out in many passages that the problems about "application of areas" in Book VI and the appurtenant propositions of the Data contain a full discussion of the equations of the second degree.
 He has further shown how this "geometric algebra" forms the basis for the "analytical geometry" of Apollonios's Conics, whose designations "ellipse", "hyperbola" and "parabola" still point back to the fundamental cases of the "application of areas" today.

-This distorts what Zeuthen actually says.
-Instead of analogous use, we get a statement about an algebraic essence of geometrically formulated problems; proportion theory seems to have left the scene completely (but see note 18).
-Moreover, as we have already seen, Neugebauer's idiosyncratic understanding
+This distorts what Zeuthen had actually said.
+Instead of analogous use, we get a statement about an algebraic essence of geometrically formulated problems; proportion theory seems to have left the scene completely (but see note 19).
+Moreover, as we have already seen, Neugebauer's idiosyncratic understanding of "algebra" differs strongly from what Zeuthen had meant by that word.

-- of "algebra" differs strongly from what Zeuthen had meant by that word.
-Neugebauer continues (pp. 249-250): - (23) The central problem that remains after Zeuthen's investigations is the question: How does one come to so peculiar questions as asked by the "application of areas": To 'apply' a given area on a given line in such a way that a rectangle of given shape
+Neugebauer continues (pp. 249-250):

+The central problem that remains after Zeuthen's investigations is the question: How does one come to so peculiar questions as asked by the "application of areas" To "apply" a given area on a given line in such a way that a rectangle of given shape is missing ("elliptical" case) respectively in excess ("hyperbolic" case).